rclone/rclone/docs/content/docs.md

 number of files on the destination then `--no-traverse` will stop rclone listing the destination and save time.

-However if you are copying a large number of files, escpecially if you are doing a copy where lots of the files haven't changed and won't need copying then you shouldn't use `--no-traverse`.
+However if you are copying a large number of files, especially if you are doing a copy where lots of the files haven't changed and won't need copying then you shouldn't use `--no-traverse`.